TZstatsADS/Spring2019-Proj3-grp9/README.md

     ![image](doc/page7.png)

-Picture above shows the comparison in running time between the different models we utilized.
+Picture above shows the comparison in running time and accuracy between the different models we utilized.

 **Contribution statement**: